brainoid-co/openai_API_interface/README.md

-# O1 Browser Interface
+# OpenAI API Interface

 This project is a Flask-based web application that provides a chat interface similar to ChatGPT.
-It uses OpenAI's API to interact with the "o1" model, stores chat history in a SQLite database, and allows setting a custom prompt.
+It uses OpenAI's API to interact with the gpt models, stores chat history in a SQLite database, and allows setting a custom prompt.

 ## Setup